Devoteam/NetCICD/README.md

 # NetCICD #
 ## About ##
-NetCICD is an Ansible based toolset to facilitate continuous (…) in networking.
-In networking, Continuous Development (CI/CD) is not yet common practice.
-This is partly caused by lack of familiarity with the CI/CD paradigm and the complexity of setting up such an environament.
-NetCICD attempts to fill this void.
+NetCICD is an Ansible based toolset to facilitate continuous (…) for infrastructure.
+In the infrastructure realm, Continuous Development (CI/CD) is not yet common practice.
+This is partly caused by lack of familiarity with the CI/CD paradigm and the complexity of setting up such an environment.

+We think practices used in DevOps and CI/CD can be adapted for infrastructure and add significant value.
+NetCICD is our attempt to make these practices accessible for infrastructure, and networking in particular.

 NetCICD takes an industrial automation approach to network development and service deployment, with as ultimate goal: to be able to do CI/CD/CD: